Look, we all know money (and jobs) don't just fall out of trees.

 An increasingly popular way for students and graduates to make money is to fill out online surveys in their spare time.
 Research companies are always recruiting new members worldwide to answer surveys and test new products.
-Depending on the number of surveys you're able to complete, you could earn up to £400 per month with sites such as Paid Surveys.
-Once you decide to cash out, Paid Surveys will send the payment securely via PayPal or send you vouchers that you can spend at your favourite stores.
+Depending on the number of tasks you're able to complete, you could earn up to 150 per month with sites such as Cashback.

 2. Become an online tutor

 If you're a university student or recent graduate, then there are lots of undergraduate or high school students out there that can benefit from your expertise.
 Until recently most tutoring jobs were limited to local face-to-face sessions, but thanks to online tutoring sites you can now broaden your horizons and teach students from all over the world.
 For one-to-one subject tutoring, you can list yourself on Superprof or Tutor Hunt.

 If you're a native English speaker, you can also choose to teach English to international students with companies such as English First.
 On top of that, Udemy now lets users create an online course on a subject of their choice.
 This is a particularly good way to generate passive income, as you'll be paid each time someone buys your course - even if that's years into the future.